Gigliano History, Family Crest & Coats of Arms

 Early History of the Gigliano family

 This web page shows only a small excerpt of our Gigliano research.
-More information is included under the topic Early Gigliano History in all our PDF Extended History products and printed products wherever possible.
+The years 1476, 1497, 1498, 1521, 1660 and 1722 are included under the topic Early Gigliano History in all our PDF Extended History products and printed products wherever possible.

 Gigliano Spelling Variations